mousemke/flounder/README.md

 `props` the props set in the initial constructor

-`rebuild( options )` completely rebuilds the select boxes with new or altered options
+`rebuild( data )` completely rebuilds the select boxes with new or altered data

+`reconfigure( props )` rebuilds the flounder object with new options

 `refs` contains references to all flounder elements

 `setIndex( index, multiple )` sets the item with the passed index as selected.
 If multiple is true and it is a multi-select box, it is selected additionally.
 Otherwise it's selected instead.
 This accepts arrays as well.
 Without multiple equaling true it will only select the last option.
 This does not fire the onClick event